 You Are A Client – Not A Customer

 As a client-centered, fee only registered investment adviser, Kahler Financial Group is required and committed to a higher level of fiduciary responsibility to you (our client), than is the traditional brokerage firm.
 Traditional brokers rely on commissions from the sale of investment products to you (the customer) for their compensation.
 At Kahler Financial Group, you are our client and we are your advocate.
 Our legal and fiduciary duty is to place your interests ahead of all others.
 As fiduciaries, our professionals are not salespeople.
 At a traditional brokerage firm, you are a customer.
 The broker’s fiduciary duty is to his employer and not to you.

 We receive no commissions on any product recommendations and no compensation from third parties, such as mutual funds or insurance companies.
 As client-centered, fee-only advisers, we disclose potential conflicts of interest — KFG works solely in your best interest.

 Financial Solutions, Not Products

-Whether you are a busy professional, a successful business owner, or retired, Kahler Financial Group is your personal financial advisor, tailoring solutions that help you achieve your dreams and goals.
+Whether you are a busy professional, a successful business owner, or retired, Kahler Financial Group is your personal Chief Financial Officer.
 We work to ensure your success, organizing your financial affairs to hold you accountable to your best intentions.
 We help you exercise good judgement in the face of imperfect knowledge.

 Who Needs A Financial Planner?